Skip to Main Content

 Glossary Terms Explained

 Most referencing styles contain the same basic types of information about a source.
 These are the bibliographic details or bibliographic elements.
-The exact details required will depend on the type of source and the referencing style.
+The exact details and format required will depend both on the type of source and the referencing style.

 Examples of required bibliographic details: